aubreyomondi/Supervised-Learning/Regression/README.md

 The rest are images used for explanation and illustration purposes in the notebook.

 The notebook touches on the following concepts:
-- Linear Regression
+- Linear Regression (Simple)
-- Gradient Descent
+- Gradient Descent Optimization
-- Regression Loss Functions
+- Regression Loss Functions (MAE, MSE, Huber and Log Cosh Loss)
-- Regularization
+- Regularization (L1, L2 and Elastic Net)
 - Cross Validation
 - Pipelining a Regressor
 - Multiple Linear Regression